 Since its founding, Marin Academy has been a school that values connections to the local community and the call to use one’s knowledge responsibly in the world.

-With these goals in mind, the MA faculty worked together through the 2015-2016 school year to develop end-of-year culminating experiences for each grade.
-These interdisciplinary, experiential programs were designed to target the academic goals (both skills and content) and developmental needs of each year, and intentionally build on one another.
+With these goals in mind, MA doesn't give traditional final exams to end the year.
+Instead, students participate in weeklong end-of-year culminating experiences.
+These inter- and transdisciplinary, experiential programs are designed to target the academic goals (both skills and content) and developmental needs of each year, and intentionally build on one another.